Christopher-Green424/websiteQAExample1/README.md

 ## Acceptance Criteria
 1. The website should comply with WCAG 2.0 AA ADA standards.
+2. There is a navbar and footer.
+3. All of the links on the website function as intended.
+4. The logo of the club is present and readable.
+5. The website's footer has at least four working social media links.
-2. The website has a consistent theme between pages.
+6. The website has a consistent theme between pages.
-3. The website has at least 5 bordered images on it.
+7. The website has at least 5 bordered images on it.
-4. The website has a contact page with a form and Google Maps embed.
+8. The website has a contact page with a form and Google Maps embed.
-5. All resources used in the creation of the website are correctly cited and available for use.
+9. All resources used in the creation of the website are correctly cited and available for use.

+## Important Notes

+* Testing on mobile devices is outside of the scope of this website, as it is.
+There's no need to spend time observing the website on mobile devices unless you are curious about how it looks.

+* The social media links don't lead to websites.
+If an alert opens notifying you that the link is a "fake social media link", assume that it is working as intended.

 ## Testing Information

-#### Testing on mobile devices is outside of the scope of this website, as it is.
-There's no need to spend time on that if you don't want to just see how it looks.

 1. Go to the website: [Millerton Lake Natural Photography Club](https://christopher-green424.github.io/websiteQAExample1/)
 2. Find a total of three bugs or enhancements that you have found while observing the website.